 That wicket capped a much-needed good day for England, who require victory in order to avoid suffering their first home series defeat since 2008 and, more importantly, losing their place at the top of the Test rankings to South Africa.

-After the build-up to the Test was dominated by the Kevin Pietersen controversy, an England side seemingly making exaggerated efforts to appear united had one of their best days of the series to put South Africa under genuine pressure for the first time this summer.
+After the build-up to the Test was dominated by the Kevin Pietersen controversy, an England side seemingly making exaggerated efforts to appear united had one of their best days of to put South Africa under genuine pressure for the first time this summer.

 In truth, their success was down to some excellent bowling, from Anderson in particular, as well as some good luck.

 Captain Andrew Strauss, becoming only the ninth Englishman to play 100 Tests, said that he was not dissatisfied at losing the toss, and he was vindicated when dark skies arrived to help his bowlers take four wickets in the morning session.

 Opposite number Graeme Smith, captain for a record 94th Test, drove at a wide one from Anderson and was given out caught behind on review, before Finn took over.